-Sierra Skye Sizzles In Colorful Bikini: ‘Just For You’
+Sierra Skye Sizzles In Colorful Bikini: 'Just For You'

 "Beautiful and super sexy," one admirer wrote, adding red heart and flame emoji.

-“You are totally perfect,” a second follower quipped.
+"You are totally perfect," a second follower gushed.

-“Can’t handle this heat,” a third Instagram user joked, adding flame emoji.
+"Can't handle this heat," a third Instagram user joked, following with flame emoji.

 "So beautiful and talented... amazing young lady," a fourth comment read.

-Sierra lit up her Instagram page earlier in the month when she shared a snap that featured her wearing a sexy teddy.
+Sierra lit up her Instagram page earlier in the month when she shared a video that featured her wearing a sexy teddy.
 The number was made of a deep green lace and it featured a plunging neckline, a satin waistband and garters.
-She posed provocatively in a chair with her legs parted while she took a video that saw her running her hand over her thigh.
+She posed provocatively in a chair with her legs parted while she ran her hand over her thigh.